mkmksto/svelte_text_twist/README.md

 # Tomorrow To Do

-- Twist shuffles the letters
-- Clear removes the letters from the boxes
 - guessing adds guess to particular box

 # To Do List

 - timer of 2 minutes
-- shuffle letters
 - skip button disabled when longest word has not been guessed
 - skippable if longest=Ok
 - SCORE tracker